3rd October: National Day in Germany

 The German flag

-Celebrating unity
+Celebrating unity of Germany

 As with July 4th in the USA or July 14th in France, October 3rd is a public holiday in Germany.
 It gives all citizens the opportunity to look beyond regional, identity or religious differences and think about, and possibly even celebrate, the unity of the country.